rimelek/phar-examples/README.md

 This project contains examples how to use PHP Phar archives.
 Under "[examples](https://github.com/itsziget/phar-examples/tree/master/examples)",
 you can find more folders with examples.
 Each folder contains a README.md.
-You can read it on github or you can download this PHP application from github or as a Docker image from [Docker Hub](https://hub.docker.com/r/itsziget/phar-examples/).
+You can read it on GitHub or you can download this PHP application from GitHub or as a Docker image from [Docker Hub](https://hub.docker.com/r/itsziget/phar-examples/).
 The image Based on alpine linux to keep it very small.